yagpdb-cc/yagpdb-cc/birthday/README.md

 - `$ChannelID`<br>
     The channel that birthday messages should be sent in.
 - `$bdayMsg`<br>
-    This variable defines the message that'll be sent on a member's birthday.
+    The message sent on a member's birthday.
 - `$invertedOrder`<br>
     Configure which date format will be used.
 If set to to `true`, YAGPDB will use the american notation `mm/dd/yyyy` instead of `dd/mm/yyyy`.
 - `$yearOptional`<br>